sahat/requirejs-library/README.md

 ### Usage

-You can run demos *out of the box*, but if you have changed any of the **src** files, simply run the following command to re-build the library:
+You can run all demos *out of the box*, but if you have changed any of the **src** files, simply run the following command to re-build the library:
 ```
 grunt